PhantomKnight/5x5x5-Led-Matrix/3x3x3/Instructions/Basic-Instructions.md

 Now begin assembling the diagram below using the base we printed earlier as a reference and to hold the LEDs in place.
 Make sure the flat side of the LED matches the diagram below.
 <img src="https://learn.adafruit.com/system/assets/assets/000/016/619/medium800/led_pixels_adafruit_diagram.png?1400223434"/>
 <br/>
-After following the diagram above you should have something that resembles this (Please note this is a photo of the 3x3x3 version).
+After following the diagram above you should have something that resembles this.
 <img src="https://learn.adafruit.com/system/assets/assets/000/016/621/medium800/led_pixels_IMG_2046.jpg?1400224939"/>
 <hr>